forward-america/National/The American Prosperity Act.md

 **Entrepreneurs and startups:**

-- Healthcare no longer barrier to starting business (NHSA)
+- Healthcare no longer barrier to starting business (AHSA)
 - Lowest corporate tax rates in developed world for small firms
 - Can offer competitive wages without premium burden
 - **Estimated impact: 50-100% increase in new business formation**